British Columbia General Employees' Union

-The British Columbia General Employees' Union (BCGEU) is a trade union in British Columbia, Canada which represents over 85,000 members.
-The union employs over 200 servicing and administrative staff in 12 area offices across the province and at the Burnaby head office.
-The current President of the BCGEU is Stephanie Smith.
-Smith was elected to this position in 2014.
-Previous Presidents were Darryl Walker, George Heyman and John T. Shields.
+The British Columbia General Employees' Union (BCGEU) is a trade union in British Columbia, Canada which represents over 95,000 members.
+The union employs over 400 servicing and administrative staff in 12 area offices across the province and at the Burnaby head office.
+The current President of the BCGEU is Paul Finch.
+Finch was elected to this position in 2024.
+Previous Presidents were Darryl Walker, George Heyman, John T. Shields, and Stephanie Smith.